Skip to content

 2.2.
 Open questions

-Open questions are ideal for:
+These type of questions are suitable for:

 • getting your participants to think critically,

-• testing their written and oral skills,
+• testing their writing and speaking skills,

 Question types in assessmentQ: open-ended question

-Filling in text
+Fill gaps in text

 Question types in assessmentQ: fill in text